johnvancuren/best-repo-ever/README.md

 This file can be tracked.

 Files created, updated, or updated are in the "working" tree.
+Same line updated as in branch 1.

 To add to version control, we create a collection of files that represent a discrete unit of work.
 That is built in the staging tree.